Thrilled and delighted to be with you, as is the case every day.

 You talk about your gym membership.

-Under Obamacare, it is entirely possible, because they're in charge of who gets what kind of medical care and how much treatment and how much money is going to be spent on each case.
+Under Obamacare, it is entirely possible because they're in charge of who gets what kind of medical care and how much treatment and how much money is going to be spent on each case.

-At some stage in life, if you get sick and if some belief exists that if you had gone to the gym earlier, if you had exercised, if you know you wouldn't have been sick, so they're not gonna cover you for previous decisions that you've made, and because of your age, and it just doesn't make sense to invest in whatever it would take to cure you because of your age,
+They are going to be able to say someday if they want to, at some stage in life, if you get sick and if some belief exists that if you had gone to the gym earlier, if you had exercised, you wouldn't have been sick.

 Now, I know the people that don't want to hear about politics, that would never happen.